Dr Stuart Davis

 Girton is an excellent place to study Modern and Medieval Languages (MML), and has one of the larger cohorts of MML students in Cambridge, 7 or 8 in each year group.
 Our modern linguists study a diverse range of languages, and come from very different backgrounds.
 Girton offers a thriving community in which linguists support one another, and share their developing interests across this wide-ranging degree course, which takes in literature, film, thought, linguistics, and history.

 Girton is fortunate to have a dynamic and supportive core of teaching Fellows in Modern Languages, specialising in Spanish and French, as well as a Senior Language Teaching Officer in Italian.
 College Directors of Studies (DoS) in MML are here to offer individual guidance about the course, and to help students explore their interests and develop their potential.
 Students meet with their DoS regularly to discuss their progress, and their future plans, whether those be for their Year Abroad or for the potential modules (‘papers’) they might choose.
 Supervisions take place, where possible, in College.
 For languages that we do not cover in-house, we have longstanding links with excellent supervisors in other Colleges.
 Each year, Girton receives a French lecteur from the École Normale Supérieure in Lyon, who supports our French students through small-group supervision in the language.
+We also have a unique exchange to send a Girton MML student to Lyon during their Year Abroad.
 This kind of contact with native-speakers is provided in other languages too.

-Every year there are several social events for linguists, and the college has a new MML Society run by the students themselves.
+Every year there are several social events for linguists.
 Thanks to the generosity of our alumni, there are several prizes and financial awards for students who perform well in university assessments.

 Watch the short video ‘Modern and Medieval Languages at Cambridge’, which includes two Girton Fellows – Stuart Davis and Claudia Domenici – and two recent Girton MML graduates, Rosalind and Jack.